amitsriv99/homepage-content-service/README.md

 # homepage-content-service

-Q. How to set-up the .war file in the webserver?
+Q. How to set-up the webserver and deploy the service?

 Ans.
 The below steps for deploying the service in Tomcat webserver:
 > - Go to the /release folder and grab the .war file.
-> - Drop the .war file in the webapps folder in your webserver
+> - Drop the .war file in the /webapps folder of your webserver
-> - Set the following JAVA_OPTS in the webserver start-up scripts
+> - Set the following JAVA_OPTS in the webserver catalina.bat/catalina.sh script

      -Denviron=prod -Dhomepage.content.repository=D:\datafiles

 > - Go to the /release folder and grab the homepage-contentmodel.json file.
 > - Drop the homepage-contentmodel.json file in the D:\datafiles folder
-> - Start the webserver
+> - Start/Restart the webserver

 Q. How do I access the service?